C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

 - Helped French law enforcement identify & arrest a group of criminals using only OSINT (Open Source Intelligence) <a href=https://github.com/C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/assets/104733166/a50be2f0-bcd6-49fa-9b3b-601c33c5623e> Click to see the Thank you note from the Gendarmerie Nationale Commander. </a></li>

 - Carried out extensive research that lead to finding intelligence on a Ukrainian hacker wanted by the US Government with a 1 million price tag on his head (Full findings report is 33 pages)  <a href=https://x.com/OSINT_Tactical/status/1741230287856537705> Twitter post. </a></li>

+- Identified **Toray Larry-Neal Benjamin Brown** (aka **Toray Brown**), a **UK citizen**, as the perpetrator of an antisemitic assault against **two young Jewish children** at **Paris Charles de Gaulle Airport (CDG)**, during which he reportedly said “dance pig dance”, identification originated from an OSINT pivot via the TikTok account **@saint._17**, which recorded and posted the video, and was subsequently confirmed by the account @SwordOfSalomon and the **French Jewish Defense League (LDJ)**: https://www.liguedefensejuive.com/swordofsalomon-toray-larry-neal-brown-est-lauteur-de-lagression-antisemite-a-laeroport-paris-charles-de-gaulle-2025-12-26.html

+- Helped the NSW Police to identify a Satanic Pedophile ring lead by Landon Germanotta-Mills: https://www.osint.industries/press-release/osint-industries-supports-nsw-police-in-strike-force-constantine-investigation